AstridaDan/triangle-calculator/README.md

 Calculator outputs text within the visual field.
 For example: "Triangle is equilateral ".
  <br><br>
  <i> Some cases are tested with Cypress. </i>
+<br> <br>

+ Have a look at it on GitHub Pages : https://astridadan.github.io/triangle-calculator/